Morgoth (band)

-Morgoth was a German death metal band that was formed in 1987 by Rüdiger Hennecke and Carsten Otterbach in Meschede.
+Morgoth was a German death metal band formed in 1987 by Rüdiger Hennecke and Carsten Otterbach in Meschede.

 History

-Originally the band used the name Cadaverous Smell and they played grindcore / noise style music.
-When Harry Busse joined the band they renamed themselves to "Minas Morgul".
-In 1987 the band settled on Morgoth when singer and bass-player Marc Grewe joined the band.
-The name was derived from the epithet of the original dark lord Melkor in J.R.R Tolkien's Middle-earth Legendarium.
-They recorded the Pits of Utumno demo on four tracks in 1988, which eventually led to the band being signed with Century Media, which had just started.
+The band used the name Cadaverous Smell and played grindcore / noise.
+When Harry Busse joined the band, they renamed themselves "Minas Morgul".
+In 1987, the band settled on Morgoth when singer and bass player Marc Grewe joined the band.
+The name derives from the epithet of the original Dark Lord Melkor in J.R.R Tolkien's Middle-earth Legendarium.
+They recorded the Pits of Utumno demo on four tracks in 1988, which led the band to sign with Century Media.